storborg/gimlet/README.md

 Features that may be coming soon:

 - Further optimizations to reduce backend IO.
-- Support encryption of client-side keys (also ID and created_time?).
 - More backends, possibly including SQL.
 - Properly support HTTPS--when trying to set a secure key inside a non-HTTPS context, throw an exception.